lqhuang/typed-settings/docs/getting-started.rst

 Depending on what kind of learner you are, you can now either

-- continue reading the :doc:`guides` that explain all of Typed Settings' features in-depth or
+- continue reading the :doc:`guides/index` that explain all of Typed Settings' features in-depth or
 - take a lookt at the :doc:`examples` that demonstrate how Typed Settings can be used or how to achieve different kinds of goals.